 37 FLEET STREET

-METRO: BLACKFRIARS.
+UNDERGROUND: BLACKFRIARS.
 CHANCERY

 The bank C. Hoare & Co. was the oldest in Great Britain.
 It was founded in 1672 by Richard Hoare and belonged to the family for almost four hundred years.